opensearch-project/documentation-website/_search-plugins/async/settings.md

 # Asynchronous Search settings

 The Asynchronous Search plugin adds several settings to the standard OpenSearch cluster settings.
 They are dynamic, so you can change the default behavior of the plugin without restarting your cluster.
+To learn more about static and dynamic settings, see [Configuring OpenSearch]({{site.url}}{{site.baseurl}}/install-and-configure/configuring-opensearch/index/).

 You can mark the settings as `persistent` or `transient`.

 For example, to update the retention period of the result index: